 Christmas at the Caverns at Natural Bridge Caverns

-On the grounds of the property is a winter wonderland.
+The grounds where the caverns are located are transformed into a winter wonderland.
 Families can ice skate, take pictures in a giant snow globe, visit Santa, and even take a hayride.
 All of that is amazing, but the best part happens underground.

 Caroling in the Caverns is a tour of the caverns with Christmas music along the way.
-There are four different areas where the tour group stops for a serenade from local musicians.
-One of our favorites was an a cappella group from an Austin area high school, but we enjoyed the others just as much.
-And the quality of the music was superb!
+There are four different areas where tour groups stop for a serenade from local musicians.
+We enjoyed the a cappella group from an Austin area high school, but there are different artists through the season.
+And the sound quality of the music was superb!
 That’s what happens when you sing in the caverns.

 Other places not to miss in San Antonio